tsmodels/tsdistributions/README.md

 A number of location-scale invariant distributions with full d,p,q,r methods and autodiff (TMB) backed estimation.
-These distributions are parameterized in terms of the mean, standard deviation, skew and shape, with the GHYP distribution having 2 shape parameters.
+These distributions are parameterized in terms of the mean, standard deviation, skew and shape, with the GH distribution having 2 shape parameters.

 The currently implemented distributions are shown below.